intersystems/isc-ipm-js/CONTRIBUTING.md

 If you have made a change that you would like to contribute back to the community, please send a [GitHub Pull Request](/pull/new/master) explaining it.
 If your change fixes an issue that you or another user reported, please mention it in the pull request.
 You can find out more about pull requests [here](http://help.github.com/pull-requests/).

-Note that for this project we will not usually merge pull requests directly; we will vet them and fold them into an internal source of record for the package, then publish changes back out and close the PR.

 ## Coding conventions

 Generally speaking, just try to match the conventions you see in the code you are reading.
 For this project, these include: